top of page

 Where Compassion Begins

 Somewhere in that realization, forgiveness lives.
 So does empathy.
 So does healing.
-Compassion is born in the understanding that Lisa didn’t choose death to hurt us—she chose it because she couldn’t see another way.
+Compassion is born from understanding that Lisa didn’t choose death to hurt us—she chose it because she couldn’t see another way.
 She believed it was the only way to end her pain.

 Carrying Her with Me

 I will always be Denise—Lisa’s big sister.
-And I will carry her with me, always.
-I’ll still travel and go to the places we were going to visit together.
+I will carry her with me, always.
+I’ll still travel and visit the places we were supposed to go together.
 I’ll do my best to recreate her famous recipes.
 Maybe I’ll even ride my bike again.
-Because remembering Lisa means honoring not just how she died—but how she lived.
+Remembering Lisa means honoring not just how she died—but how she lived.

 Peace,